 Once treatment is started, it is important to keep the ear canal dry to allow healing.
 This means no time in the pool or on the water slide until the course of treatment is completed.
 Baths and showers are fine but avoid getting water into the ear if possible and gently towel dry afterward.

 Generally, the infection improves rapidly with treatment.
 However, in some cases the ear canal is so significantly swollen that the drops can’t drain into the ear canal to fight the infection.
 If your child has been using drops for 72 hours with no improvement, we may need to insert a small sponge material called a ‘wick’ which will allow the drops to reach the infected area.
 Some cases of otitis externa require treatment with oral antibiotics, as well.
 Fortunately, this is not common.

 To prevent future episodes of swimmer’s ear, it is important to keep the ear canal dry.
 Cerumen, or ear wax, has an important role in protecting the skin of the ear canal from water and damage.
 Either too little cerumen or too much, and there is a risk of infection.
 Digging in the ear with cotton swabs, fingers or other objects causes irritation that can also predispose the ear canal to infection.
 Simple home remedies can be useful in drying the ear and hopefully avoiding infection.
 Alcohol based ear drops, which are available at pharmacies, can be used after swimming.
 You can also make a similar preparation at home using equal amounts of isopropyl alcohol and white vinegar.
 Use of bathing caps has been shown helpful to prevent otitis externa.
 This may be particularly important for children competing on swim teams, who are diving and splashing water into their ears during meets.
-Ear plugsmay or may not be of benefit.
-Improperly fitted ear plugs may cause irritation rather than prevent infection.
+For some children, ear plugs may be beneficial.
+However, improperly fitted ear plugs may cause irritation rather than prevent infection.